Joris Moutachy

-Joris Moutachy (born 4 November 1997) is a French professional footballer who plays as a right-back for Ligue 2 club Chamois Niortais.
+Joris Moutachy (born 4 November 1997) is a professional footballer who plays as a right-back for Lithuanian club FK Žalgiris.
+Born in mainland France, he plays for the Martinique national team.

 Professional career

 On 20 May 2020, Moutachy signed his first professional contract with Chamois Niortais.
 He made his professional debut with Niort in a 1-1 Ligue 2 tie with FC Chambly on 28 August 2020.

+International career

+Born in mainland France, Moutachy is of Martiniquais descent.
+He was called up to the Martinique national team for a set of 2023–24 CONCACAF Nations League matches in October 2023.